How To Make A Sourdough Starter- Free Guide

 Tools:

 • A wide-mouth glass jar or container for fermentation.
-Personally, I love my weck jar.
+Personally, I love my weck jar but any large jar will do.

 • A spoon for mixing.